Teichlab/celltypist/README.md

 + <details>
   <summary><strong>5.2.
 Export, import, and modify a hierarchical model</strong></summary>

-  The easiest way to load and save a hierarchical model is by using the `load` and `write` methods with the `.pkl` model file.
+  The easiest way to load and save a hierarchical model is by using the `load` and `write` methods with a `.pkl` model file.

   Load a hierarchical model.
   ```python